shipshapecode/shepherd/CONTRIBUTING.md

    will end up in the `dist` directory upon running `npm run build`.

-2. Depending on how big your changes are, bump the version numbers appropriately in `bower.json` and `package.json`.
+2. Depending on how big your changes are, bump the version numbers appropriately in `package.json`.
 We try to follow semver, so a good rule of thumb for how to bump the version is:
    - A fix to existing code, perform a patch bump e.g. x.x.0 -> x.x.1
    - New feature, perform a minor bump e.g. x.0.x -> x.1.x